section-engineering-education/engineering-education/content/articles/univariate-time-series-using-recurrent-neural-networks/index.md

 - [References](#references)

 ### Getting started with Recurrent Neural Network (RNN)
 A Recurrent Neural Network is a variant of the typical artificial neural network that can model sequential data.
 Sequential data depends on historical/past data points to make future predictions.

-Recurrent neural networks use an internal memory that helps them to store information retrieved from the previous data points and use the information to generate other data points.
+RNNs use an internal memory that helps them to store information retrieved from the previous data points and use the information to generate other data points.
 Recurrent neural networks implement a feedback loop within the hidden layers that distinguish them from the traditional artificial neural networks.

 The image below shows the distinction between a traditional artificial neural network and a recurrent neural network: